dovahcrow/factor-expr/README.md

     Parameters
     ----------
-    files: Iterable[str]
+    files: Iterable[str | pa.Table]
         Paths to the datasets.
-Currently, only parquet format is supported.
+Or already read pyarrow Tables.
     factors: List[Factor]
-        A list of Factors to replay on the given set of files.
+        A list of Factors to replay.
-    predicate: Optional[Factor] = None
+    reset: bool = True
-        Use a predicate to pre-filter the replay result.
-Any value larger than 0 is treated as True.
+        Whether to reset the factors.
+Factors carries memory about the data they already replayed.
+If you are calling replay multiple times and the factors should not starting from fresh, set this to False.
     batch_size: int = 40960
         How many rows to replay at one time.
 Default is 40960 rows.
     n_data_jobs: int = 1